meister03/discord-cross-ratelimit/README.md

 # Walther WA2000
-Your tsundere gun-girl that aims to integrate proper and globally synced ratelimit handling for your Discord.JS v12 Bot
+Your tsundere gun-girl that aims to integrate proper and globally synced ratelimit handling for Discord.JS v12

 > (c) Girl's Frontline for [Wa2000-chan](https://iopwiki.com/wiki/WA2000)